Mohamed Tawfik

 He has also published two short story collections and a novella.
 In English he has published a short story collection The Day the Moon Fell and two novels: Murder in the Tower of Happiness and Candy Girl, translated from Arabic.
 His 2021 Arabic novel The Whisper of the Scorpion was longlisted for the Arabic Booker Prize.

-A longtime diplomat, he served as Egyptian ambassador to Lebanon, to Australia and to the USA.
+A longtime diplomat, he served as Egyptian ambassador to Lebanon, to Australia and to the United States.